PLISS Speakers

 Inria

-Loves to be scared to death when climbing one of the countless cliffs and mountains nearby his house.
+Loves scaring himself to death climbing the countless nearby cliffs and mountains.

 Michael Lippautz